In this article, you will learn what is Air conditioning system with its working principle and classification or types of air conditioning systems.

 Nowadays, the air conditioning system is widely used in both domestic and commercial environments.
 The air conditioning is sometimes also known as air cooling.

-Nowadays the Air conditioning system is widely used in both domestic and commercial environments.
-Air cooling or air conditioning is the process of removing heat and moisture from inside the occupied space, to improve the comfort of occupants.
-This process is most commonly used to achieve a more comfortable interior environment, typically for humans.
+It is the process of removing heat and moisture from inside the occupied space, to improve the comfort of occupants.
+In many cases, this process is used to create an interior environment that is more comfortable for people.

-While air conditioners can differ from model to model they are available in any range from small units that can cool a small bedroom to massive units installed on the roof of office towers that can cool an entire building.
+Despite the fact that air conditioners vary from model to model, they can be found in any size from small units to massive units that can cool an entire building.

-Read Also: What is Heat Exchanger and how does it work?
+Check this out: What is a Heat Exchanger and how does it work?

 Equipment Used in an Air Conditioning System

-- Circulation fan: The main function of this fan is to move air to and from the room.
+The primary function of this fan is to move air to and from the room.

-- Supply outlets: These are the grills, which distribute the conditioned air evenly in the room.
+Supply outlets are nothing but grills, which distribute the conditioned air evenly in the room.

-- Return outlets: These are the openings in a room surface which allow the room air to enter the return duct.
+Return outlets are the surface openings in a room that allow the air from the room to enter the return duct.

-- Filters: The main function of the filters is to remove dust, “dirt and other harmful bacteria”s form the air.
+The main function of the filters is to remove dust, dirt, and other harmful bacteria from the air.